-In September 2023, the group acquired ICS Group Midlands Limited.
-The acquisition was selected to expand the company's fire safety business and share of the market, as well as cross sell opportunities into existing JLA verticals.
+The acquisitions were selected to expand the company's International presence, as well as cross sell opportunities into existing JLA verticals.

 Our Suppliers

 We maintain close relationships with our suppliers to enable us to deliver market-leading products and services.
 Engaging with our supply chain means that we can ensure security of supply and has resulted in strong relationships spanning decades in some cases.